 Opening A Bank Account

-Until you get some form of Belize residency, you won’t be able to open a personal domestic bank account.
+Before starting a business in Belize, until you get some form of Belize residency, you won’t be able to open a personal domestic bank account.
 You’ll only be able to open an account with the offshore banks.
 Heritage Bank, which is nationwide, and Caye International Bank on Ambergris Caye are now the most active offshore banks.

 If you want a local Belize-dollar bank account as a non-resident, you must form a local company and have that company open a bank account.